SarthakSKumar/IoT-Projects-and-Scripts/README.md

-# Arduino-Projects-and-Scripts
+# IoT-Projects-and-Scripts

-## Welcome to SarthakSKumar/Arduino-Projects-and-Scripts.
+## Welcome to SarthakSKumar/IoT-Projects-and-Scripts.
 Before sending your pull requests, make sure that you read the whole guidelines.
 If you have any doubt about the contributing guide, please feel free to reach out.

 ###### Kickstart your journey into the world 🌍 of Arduino's.
 This repo contains scripts for various Arduino based projects.
 Discover 🚢, Learn ✏️, Engage 👨‍💻 and Contribute